-In fact, high cholesterol is reported affecting about 73.5 millions of U.S adults, which is about 31.7% of the population (16).
+In fact, high cholesterol is reported affecting about 73.5 million of U.S adults, which is about 31.7% of the population (16).

 Cholesterol is often improved by following a healthy diet that includes more of plant-based foods such as fruits, vegetables, and whole grains.

-More precisely, diet wise, the Dash diet is one of the best-known diets to improve cholesterol level and heart health.
+More precisely, diet-wise, the Dash diet is one of the best-known diets to improve cholesterol levels and heart health.